 “The Bedouins and their horses depended on each other for survival, and this interdependency created a very strong human-animal bond,” says Meyer.
 “Also, only the soundest, most trainable and hardiest individuals survived and bred on.
 The Bedouins recognized the importance of preserving the attributes that they depended on so much, and their selective breeding practices concentrated on the positive attributes of individual lines.
 Because of this concentration of blood, even today’s Arabians are able to consistently and predictably pass on their abilities to their offspring.
 This makes them highly prized as breeding animals.”

-The Arabian’s physical traits and ability to pass them on to other breeds became a major force behind its appeal to other societies.
+The Arabian’s physical traits and ability to pass them on to other horse breeds became a major force behind its appeal to other societies in history.
 About 3,500 years ago, the Arabian helped expand empires such as Egypt and shaped cultures by influencing the horses that were used to settle nations, fight wars and grow economies.

 When Arabia worked to spread Islam in 600 A.D., the Arabian horse carried Arab warriors throughout the Middle East and as far as North Africa, Spain and China.
 Through this effort, and as a result of the expansive Christian Crusades during the 11th and 13th centuries, the Arabian horse began leaving its mark on European horses.
 It added refinement to heavier draft breeds and height to smaller ponies.